I am an artist who is always exploring different materials, tools, and processes.

 Calcium Carbonate (whiting, chalk, drop chalk, or limestone) is a white powdery substance.
 It is a simple compound of the element calcium bonded to carbonate.
 It occurs naturally as marble and natural chalk.
 It is mostly made synthetic since it’s very inexpensive to precipitate a calcium chloride solution with a sodium carbonate solution.
-Mixing both clear solutions forms in a finely divided form. calcium carbonate
+Mixing both clear solutions forms calcium carbonate in a finely divided form.

 How Calcium Carbonate Used for Paints?

 It is mainly used as a filler in paints to extend pigments.
-I find calcium carbonate is quite satisfactory when used to extend pigments when preparing dispersions.
+I find calcium carbonate quite satisfactory when used to extend pigments when preparing dispersions.
 It lightens the color a bit but is translucent, especially in solvent based paints, which means adding it to another color will not instantly turn them into pastels.
 It is also used to prepare “French Mineral“ pigment.
 These are basically an organic pigment mechanically bonded to a calcium carbonate base.
 This combination is much easier to disperse in water-based paint mediums.

 Another use for calcium carbonate is to make painting grounds for canvases and hard board panels used for artists' paintings.
 Gesso is essentially chalk in an acrylic or vinyl binder that prepares porous surfaces to be painted on by acrylic and oil paints.